goshevs/sparkDBUtilities/README.md

 ## Examples

-Please, see directory `examples` for use cases in both R and Python.
+Please, see directory `examples` for use cases in Python and R.